 “During this period, most furniture would see a reduction in prices due to heavy discounts or attractive promotions put up by the retailers.
 This is because most furniture buyers would have completed their home decor during the spring and summer prior to the holiday seasons in winter.”

-Over the late-winter and early-spring months, retailers need to give shoppers a reason to pay attention, and they also need to shift inventory ahead of upcoming releases.
+Over the New Year and early-spring months, retailers need to give shoppers a reason to pay attention, and they also need to shift inventory ahead of upcoming releases.

 “Retailers often offer great discounts and deals to clear their existing inventory,” says Lee.
 “This is a real steal for homeowners who are just looking for good functional furniture and do not mind that the furniture may be out of season.”